 Well, thankfully Riot Games allows you to change the region if the wrong region is listed on your account.

 2. Once the login process gets complete, click on check to find out your current selected region.

-3. If it’s correctly assigned, it will appear like that below screenshot.
+3. If it’s correctly assigned, it will appear like the below screenshot.
 Else, you will get the option to change the correct region.

 Note: As of now, there isn’t any option to change the desired Valorant country/region or server directly.
 Though, by using a VPN, you can create a Riot account of the other country/regions.

 Playing Valorant at high FPS is really fun.
-However, do playing Valorant at more FPS leads to high ping.
-Sounds funny, right?.
+However, playing Valorant at more FPS leads to high ping.
+Sounds funny, right?
 Well, a player twitted a video about it.
-When he rotates mouse too fast to look around.
+When he rotates the mouse too fast to look around.
 Immediately FPS and Ping do increase drastically.
-So, some Reddit users are suggesting, by lowering the max fps down and enabling the “Limit FPS” option, problem resolved for them.
+So, some Reddit users are suggesting, that by lowering the max fps down and enabling the “Limit FPS” option, the problem is resolved for them.

 Also, enable VSync from Settings > Video > Graphics Quality.

 If you’re playing Valorant over a WiFi connection.
 Then, maybe other connected wireless devices on your network are consuming your bandwidth.
 That’s why you’re getting slow Internet speed and high ping in Valorant.
 By limiting the number of connected household devices to your network, you can fix this issue.
 Well, for that you have to access the router settings page.

 1. Check the bottom of the router and you will get an IP address and login details.
 By default login details, and IP addresses, of all routers, are stay the same.
 (Some router doesn’t even require login details, you just have to open the IP address in the browser.)

 IP address - 192.168.0.1Username - adminpassword - admin